Foxconn's Promises Slow To Materialize In Wisconsin

 The email stated that permits have been issued for innovation centers in Green Bay and Racine; however, those permits show that work being done is less than one-fifth the size originally promised.

-Tax Incentives
+Tax incentives

 Critics of the more than $3 billion tax incentive deal argue it's too risky for tax payers.